cblanken/cblanken.github.io/content/blog/OverTheWireNatas.md

 ![level 5 hint](/images/otw-natas/5_hint.png)

-First identify what mechanisms may be used for keeping track of the login state of a user.
+First identify what mechanisms may be used for tracking the login state of a user.
 [Stateless protocols](https://en.wikipedia.org/wiki/Stateless_protocol) like HTTP cannot retain session state between requests and must instead work around that limitation with some kind of session management mechanism.
 In the case of HTTP this is most often handled with [HTTP cookies](https://en.wikipedia.org/wiki/HTTP_cookie).

 Under the Application tab of the browser dev tools you should find a list of storage options available to the browser, including any HTTP cookies.